-On March 29, 2017, Prime Minister May issued a formal notice of the UK's intention to withdraw from the EU to Donald Tusk, the President of the European Council, thereby triggering a two-year period of withdrawal negotiations.
+On March 29, 2017, Theresa May, who succeeded Cameron as prime minister, issued a formal notice of the UK's intention to withdraw from the EU to Donald Tusk, the President of the European Council, thereby triggering a two-year period of withdrawal negotiations.
 Key issues to be determined during the course of the negotiations include whether, and to what extent, the UK will retain access to the EU's single market and whether, and to what extent, the UK will be able to curtail the free movement of EU citizens within its borders.
-In a speech delivered on January 18, 2017, the prime minister indicated that her government would prioritize immigration controls over single market access.
+In a white paper published in February of 2107, May's government indicated that it would prioritize immigration controls over single market access.

 Equally daunting are the constitutional challenges posed by Brexit.
-Some legal scholars contend that a general election should be held before the negotiations begin or that a second referendum will be needed to ratify the final withdrawal agreement.
+Some legal scholars contend that a second referendum will be needed to ratify the final withdrawal agreement.
+Others worry that that the UK's departure from the EU will close the open border between Northern Ireland and the Irish Republic and undermine the 1998 Good Friday Agreement that ended three decades of sectarian violence in Northern Ireland.
 Most significantly, Brexit could result in the dissolution of the UK as a unified political entity.
-Nicola Sturgeon, the first minister of the devolved Scottish government, has stated that she will seek a second referendum on Scottish independence prior to the UK's withdrawal from the EU if Scotland's interests are ignored during the course of the withdrawal negotiations.
+Nicola Sturgeon, the first minister of the devolved Scottish government, announced her intention to seek a second referendum on Scottish independence if the prime minister insists on pursuing a "hard Brexit" that would result in the UK leaving both the single market and the customs union.